Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Juli 2025 16.34.41 UTC
+- WIB: Jumat, 18 Juli 2025 17.35.04 UTC
-- WITA: Jumat, 18 Juli 2025 17.34.41 UTC
+- WITA: Jumat, 18 Juli 2025 18.35.04 UTC
-- WIT: Jumat, 18 Juli 2025 18.34.41 UTC
+- WIT: Jumat, 18 Juli 2025 19.35.04 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: nature
+Kategori: success